ludocode/onramp/docs/assembly.md

 - `'<hex>`: A raw hex byte.

 The `'` must be followed by two hexadecimal characters with no whitespace in between.
 The hexadecimal byte is output as-is (in plain text) without the leading `'`.
+For example, `'00` outputs a null byte.
+This is typically used in combination with strings; see [String Literals](#string-literals) below.

 When outputting multiple bytes, each one must be prefixed with `'`.